 Here are two things to remember while shopping.
-First, you should absolutely test ride any bike you’re considering buying—how a bike feels to you, and how your body feels while riding it, is an intensely personal thing.
+First, you should absolutely test ride any bike you’re considering buying—how a bike feels to you and how your body feels while riding it are intensely personal.
 And that raises the question of women-specific design (aka WSD).
 Though most companies do offer step-through or low-rise versions of each bike, more than a few are now offering parallel models (or even complete brands of bikes) designed for smaller riders with proportionally shorter arms, narrower shoulders, longer legs, and smaller hands.
 Usually, these riders are women, which means that these models and brands have tended to come in what the companies believe are female-friendly colors.
 (And sometimes, sadly, with components that are not quite as good.)
-Still, if you’re a man and your body resembles the description above, you’d be smart to try out WSD models too—you might just find a bike that fits you perfectly.
+Still, if you’re a man and your body resembles the description above, you’d be smart to try WSD models too—you might just find a bike that fits you perfectly.
 Conversely, if you’re a tall woman with broad shoulders, WSD might not be for you.
 The second thing to bear in mind is that, frequently, bikes don’t really change much, or at all, from one model year to the next.
 If the bike you like isn’t available anymore but the dealer says that next year’s model will be available soon, ask if it’s a “carry-forward” model.
 If it is, nothing will be changing.